mikecornflake/uBee512Launcher/README.md

     + run ubee512Launcher, open "File" - "Settings", and configure the loctions for "ubee512 executable" and "ubee512 rc (setting file)"
     + or drop the binary in the same folder as the ubee512 binary, and run from there
   + Then:
-    + Use the "Model" and "Title" dropdowns, select the emulated Microbee you wish to run
+    + Use the "Type", "Model" and "Title" dropdowns, select the emulated Microbee you wish to run
     + Use the Folder tree view to find some dsk files.
 Select a bootable DSK, and click "Add DSK to A"
     + Click "Launch"